 Back to Porowski, his upcoming cookbook is expected to contain recipes “essential to any novice home cook, professional, and somewhere in between.”
 What will he do to avocado this time?
 Or will his fascination for Hanya Yanagihara’s “A Little Life” come full circle with a dish inspired by the cooking of its main character Jude?
 Or what stories will he tell in his cookbook?
 While we’re not sure of those yet, book editor Rux Martin assures curious spectators, “his recipes are so stylish and contemporary that they pull in sophisticates, too.
 I was drawn to their blend of European classical approach and American accessibility.”

 But the question remains, can Porowski really cook?

-Porowski is a “self-taught home cook” who has always been passionate for food.
-“I’ve always had some kind of a restaurant job, whether it was as a sommelier or a manager or teaching staff how to talk about food at a Japanese restaurant on Bond Street in New York,” he told Entertainment Weekly.
+Porowski is a “self-taught home cook” who has always been passionate about food.
+“I’ve always had some kind of a restaurant job, whether it was as a sommelier or a manager or teaching staff how to talk about food at a Japanese restaurant on Bond Street in New York,” he tells Entertainment Weekly.